 Celo Trading

 CELO is the governing cryptocurrency for the Celo blockchain payment platform.
 While the platform was designed to enable simple and decentralised payments via mobile app, it is the cryptocurrency itself that has piqued the interest of day traders.
-Like many cryptos, the value of CELO has jumped considerably, with the price today over double what it was a year ago.
-In this review, we cover what the token is, how it works and how to start trading this DeFi crypto.
+Like many cryptos, CELO is subject to considerable price volatility, with large price swings presenting both opportunity and high risk.
+In this review, we cover what CELO is, how it works and how to start trading this DeFi crypto.

 How Celo Works